How Much Does It Cost to Build a Website for a Small Business

 Do I need both a designer and a developer?

 Not always.
 Many freelancers handle both design and development, especially when using visual builders such as Elementor.
 Agencies, including COLAB DXB, use specialized roles (UI, UX, development, QA) to ensure higher-quality results.
-The choice depends on complexity, scale, and budget.
+The choice depends on complexity, scale, and budget, particularly important in Dubai for premium, conversion-focused sites.

 Plus Icon